 Also impacting joint pain and inflammation are quick changes in temperature, humidity, and precipitation.
 This is why your arthritis pain flares up when it rains even if it isn’t very cold outside.
 This is also why your joints may hurt after you step off a plane in a climate that is much more humid that you are used to.
 (If you’ve ever flown from the altitude of Colorado to a coastal beach destination, you may know this first hand!)

-What you can do to ease the pain
+What you can do to ease your pain when it’s cold

 Fortunately, you likely already have options at your disposal to help curb the arthritis pain.
 Any medication prescribed or recommended is a must-do on cold days when your joints flare up.
 Beyond your regular routine, here are a few options to get you loosened up for the day: